 To find out more about how to access services for someone with intellectual and developmental disabilities, please call the Centralized Intake Office at 1-800-669-4166.
 The intake coordinator will be happy to discuss available services and arrange for a personal visit to begin the intake and evaluation process.
 Intake staff can also arrange for a guided tour of the nearest mental retardation service site.
 Service sites are located in the following North Texas towns:

 - Wichita Falls

-LIDDA services include determining a person’s eligibility for services, enrolling a person into programs, and coordinating on-going services for a person to improve quality of life.
-Other important responsibilities include placing individuals on statewide and local interest lists, providing behavioral crisis and respite services in a least restrictive setting, helping students transitioning from school services, state facilities, SSLC or Nursing Facilities into community-based services, and aiding families who request residential services for children and adults.
+LIDDA services include determining a person’s eligibility for services, enrolling an individual into programs, and coordinating on-going services for an individual to improve quality of life.
+Other important responsibilities include placing individuals on statewide and local interest lists, providing crisis respite services in a least restrictive setting, helping students transitioning from school services, state facilities, SSLC or Nursing Facilities into community-based services, and aiding families who request residential services for children and adults.

 Intake and Screening

 This is the central point of entry for all Intellectual & Developmental Disabilities Services.
 This is where the initial screening for eligibility begins and where information is provided about all service options available in the Center, community, and state.
 Please Contact the Helen Farabee Centers Centralized Intake line at 1-800-669-4166 to schedule an intake with an Intake corrdinator.
 Local Intake number for IDD services can be reached at 940-397-3335 or 940-397-3383.